girikgarg8/NetflixGPT/Notes.md

 Let's take a look at form validations : By the way, if we have a form with many fields, and we need to handle form validations and error handling, it's recommended to use a form handling library like Formik which makes things convenient.

+## Lecture-1 Part-3

+Let us look at validating the form in the data (like email, password) using Regex.
+We'll also learn the usecase of `useRef` hook while doing this.

+We have a usecase to validate the email ID and password when the user signs in/signs up on the form.
+Now, how do we keep track of the email ID and password submitted through the input form.
+We can use the following two approaches:

+1. Use state variables for email and password, and bind them with the input field values.
+However, there is a drawback in this approach: Everytime the input field value changes, the state variable changes, which triggers a re-render of the component.
+This impacts the performance of the application.

+2. useRef is a React hook that is used to reference a value that's not needed for re-rendering.
+As an example, we do not want to trigger a re-render of the application everytime the input field values for email and password changes.
+So, we can create a reference to these input fields and use the values whenever required.